 - 1.5 hour class Saturdays for Level 2

 - 2 hour class on Saturdays for Level 3 and Level 4

-- Hiawatha Highlands Trail passes are not required for children 12 and under
+- Hiawatha Highlands trail passes for children 12 and under

 - all sessions for the season

-- enrollment in Cross Country Canada skill development program (includes a toque or buff)
+- enrollment in Nordiq Canada’s skill development program (includes a toque or buff)

 - coaching by coaches trained in the sport-specific National Coaching Certification Program (NCCP) and who have completed a Level 3 Police Vulnerable Sector Check (PVSC)

 What you will need: Jackrabbit equipment Level One and Two, Jackrabbit equipment Level Three and Four

 Note: We are unable to provide one-on-one supervision, specific medical support, or guarantee an allergen-free environment.
 Due to the extreme conditions of cross country skiing, and for the safety of all of the participants, parents are expected to support the volunteer coaches by accompanying their skier at times to promote success.